beeware/briefcase/docs/reference/platforms/macOS/index.rst

 ``macOS.is_core_type``
 ----------------------

-A boolean, used to explicitly declare a content type as a core type.
+A Boolean, used to explicitly declare a content type as a core type.
 This flag is used to determine whether a ``UTImportedTypeDeclarations`` entry is required in macOS app metadata.